mgoldsmith1/Look-Assembly-Language/README.md

 # Look-Assembly
 A Regex-like assembly language that I wrote in C++.
 This project includes a compiler and an assembler.
 More documentation to be added.
+The purpose is to create inferential logic to avoid traversals in an undirected graph such as a Symbol Graph for example.

 _________________________________
 The following is a sample program: